 We Serve America, a Washington D.C. based 501(C)(3), founded by Veterans of every war since World War II, is creating programs to have Veterans Day take its rightful place in the nation.
 America celebrates Memorial Day and the 4th of July with nationally televised concerts and great fanfare – and well it should.
 However, there is no “national” celebration of Veterans Day--yet.
 Presently there are an estimated 19.5 million veterans in the United States.

 In the United States, Remembrance Day is called Veterans Day.
 In Washington, DC on the 11th of November 2018 at 7:30 pm at the historic DAR Constitution Hall, We Serve America will present the We Serve America Salute to Veterans, a 90-minute concert televised internationally on the Armed Forces Network.

 We Serve was founded in 2012 to focus a light on that most important element of the human being that government funding and government programs don't address -- the spirit.
-We Serve focuses on healing the bruised soul through its Fireside Chat programs that create a safe, peer-supported environment inside of which veterans can find their voice and heal.
+We Serve focuses on healing the bruised soul through its Vet Chat programs that create a safe, peer-supported environment inside of which veterans can find their voice and heal.

 The We Serve Awards

 We Serve recognizes the good work of charities all across America.
 We present the annual We Serve Award to those doing the best work to help veterans heal in Body, Mind, and Spirit.